-- Make us aware of our behaviors and thoughts, and
+- Make us aware of our behaviors and thoughts

-- Engage with (but not encouraging) our distressing thoughts in a nonjudgmental way.
+- Engage with (but not encourage) our distressing thoughts in a nonjudgmental way

-Therefore, knowing this, we have created a list of techniques that you can use to stop rumination.
-These techniques are a combination of formal and informal techniques used in the Mindfulness Homework Practice Questionnaire (HPQ; Hawley et al., 2014), as well as mindfulness-based stress reduction (MBSR; Kabat-Zinn, 2013) and mindfulness-based cognitive therapy (MBCT; Segal et al., 2013).
+With this in mind, we have created a list of techniques to stop rumination.
+These techniques are a combination of formal and informal techniques used in the Mindfulness Homework Practice Questionnaire (Hawley et al., 2014), as well as mindfulness-based stress reduction (Kabat-Zinn, 2013) and mindfulness-based cognitive therapy (Segal et al., 2013).

-First, set aside a regular timeslot for mindfulness exercises.
+First, set aside a regular time for mindfulness exercises.
 Try to do these exercises at least six days per week.
 The exercises include:

 - Practice mindful yoga.